 • In a restaurant your host will usually insist upon paying for your meal.
 It is considered impolite to calculate and divide up the tab at a restaurant.
 If they offer to pay, decline once half-heartedly.
 When they insist, accept graciously.
 You can offer to pay the tip (la propina).
 And the next time you eat out with them, you should pay.

-• Never ask for a doggy bag at a restaurant (actually they don’t exist anyways).
-Bolivians don’t take their food home from restaurants.
+• It used to be that Bolivians didn’t take their food home from restaurants at all.
 This is again, not so much an issue of dining etiquette, but more of a social standing issue.
 People who can afford to eat out at restaurants don’t need to take their food home.
 It’s a money thing and in Bolivia, money is power.
 Any action showing you don’t have money or that you are being extra careful with your money reduces your social standing.
 This is changing a little as people take up customs from other countries, but in general, unless your host does it, don’t do it yourself.

-• Sometimes at outdoor restaurants beggars or children will ask for your leftovers.
-Upper class Bolivians don’t like beggars hanging around and are not afraid to show it.
+• Upper class Bolivians don’t like beggars hanging around and are not afraid to show it.
 Servers will usually shoo beggars and children away.
-Don’t hand beggars your food directly in the restaurant.
+Don’t hand beggars your food directly in the restaurant (they sometimes enter the outdoor sections and approach tables).
 Very quietly your server take the food to the kitchen, put it in a bag, and give it to the child discreetly.
 You should tip your server as you are requesting this to reward them for the embarrassment that it WILL cause them.
 If you don’t have a waiter, discreetly ask for bag, discreetly put your leftovers in it, discreetly give the beggar your food, after you have left the restaurant several steps behind.

 Business Dining Etiquette